 Clear, simple navigation menus and plenty of useful alt-text descriptions are two important design features to fold into your website to make it easily readable by assistive technology.
 Invisible text can even be coded directly into infographics as well.
 One thing that doesn't help?
 Image captions that say the same thing as that image's alt-text, since it'll just be read twice by any text-to-voice reader.

 Streamlining your website helps everyone, not just those with accessibility needs.
 Once they’re on your site, users will need to be able to find what they need fast, or they’ll leave.
 Further, you'll help out anyone using voice search.

 “According to Google, 27% of the global online population is using voice search, while for teenagers this number rises to 55% of daily users,” says Emrecan Sanli, Technical SEO Specialist and Front-End Developer at Zety.
-“Therefore, using semantic HTML elements and having structured data will keep you at the forefront of traffic-building in 2020.”
+“Therefore, using semantic HTML elements and having structured data will keep you at the forefront of traffic-building.”

 Larger websites can include additional accessibility options — take the University of California, Merced, which has a small pop-up box on the lower righthand side of its homepage that can expand into a menu of well-labeled accessibility tools.

 A funny thing happens when you care about helping everyone in your audience understand your website: Google starts to care that you care.
 Strong organic readership leads to stronger search optimization, which leads to even more readers.

 Increasing the accessibility of your website boost your SEO in an organic way, and also opens your marketing to an increased market.
 Between 20 and 25% of the population identify as having a disability, and nearly all of us know someone who has a disability.
 This is a huge untapped market that you can be sure to include by making your website digitally accessible to all users.